 Regardless of what kind of real estate you choose to invest in, timely collections from your tenants is absolutely necessary.
 A positive cash flow — whether it be pre-tax or after-tax — requires rental income.
 Be sure to find quality tenants; a thorough credit and employment check is probably a good idea.

 One of the most important factors in determining a solid investment is the amount of equity you are purchasing.
-Equity is the difference between the actual worth of the property and the balanced owed on the mortgage.
+Equity is the difference between the actual worth of the property and the balance owed on the mortgage.

 Benefit from Growing Equity